auth0/auth0.js/README.md

 Besides Redirect Mode, the `login` method also supports Popup Mode, which you enable by passing `popup: true` in the `options` argument.
 In this mode the browser will *not* be redirected to a separate login page.
 Instead Auth0 will display a popup window where the user enters their credentials.
 The advantage of this approach is that the original page (and all of its state) remains intact, which can be important, especially for certain Single Page Apps.

-In Popup Mode you also have no need to get redirected back to the application, since, once the user has logged in, the popup is simply closed.
+In Popup Mode you also have no need to be redirected back to the application, since, once the user has logged in, the popup is simply closed.
 Instead Auth0 uses the `login` method's `callback` argument to return control to your client-side application, for both failed and successful logins.
 Along with the `err` argument, `callback` should also contain arguments `profile, id_token, access_token, state` (and optionally `refresh_token` if the `offline_access` scope has been requested):

 ```js
 auth0.login({